PEMBA ISLAND SPECIALS

 Flying from Dar-es-Salaam to Stone Town on Unguja (or Zanzibar Island) takes 20 minutes.
 After a 15-minute break, the 35-minute flight to Pemba yields picture-postcard aerial shots of uninhabited islands and the reefs, before touching down in Chake Chake, Pemba’s biggest town, half-way up the west coast at the end of a long mangrove-lined creek.
 The airport is a small ramshackle affair, and despite a plethora of attractions including atmospheric ruins, primeval forest, unique bird species, deserted beaches, and some of the best diving in the Indian Ocean, Pemba hosts less than 100 tourists at any given time, sometimes less than 20 in total in the three resorts!

 In a 4WD minibus it takes around an hour to wend northwards towards the north-west corner of the island.
 Leaving the tarmac the last 15 kilometres are on sand tracks through the Ngezi Nature Reserve, a beautiful forest home to flying foxes, several endemic bird species, and some very friendly people.
 Having pioneered diving on Pemba in the 90's based in Chake Chake, the owners moved up here in 2008.
 The well-designed accommodation was built from local materials, and the quarry where the bricks were cut is, well, a stone’s throw away.
-Food is wholesome and filling, and is locally-sourced and cooked with love by Yohanna (chocolate biscuit cake a speciality).
+Food is wholesome and filling, and is locally-sourced and cooked with love (chocolate biscuit cake a speciality).
 Off the electricity grid, water is warmed by the sun and dispensed by gravity, and a generator runs at night to provide lighting and power to charge batteries.
-Seven-night, 10-dive packages start at $980.
+Seven-night, 10-dive "flashpacker" packages start at $980.
+7 nights' full board in an en-suite room in season is $1850, including transfers.

 Walls are everywhere on Pemba.
 The fringing reefs are close to shore, and the best are in the gaps created by the small outlying islands that run along the west coast.
 The coral is fed by the nutrient-rich Pemba channel and is alive with all sorts of wierd and wonderful soft and hard corals and reef fish.
-It’s not a place for 'big' encounters every dive, but the variety and volume of small to medium-sized species is outstanding, with coral crabs, magnificent partner shrimps, nudibranchs, anthias, morays galore, schools of snapper and trevally, frequent meetings with Napoleon wrasse and barracudas, and the occasional manta or shark.
+It’s not a place for 'big' encounters every dive, but the variety and volume of small to medium-sized species is outstanding, with coral crabs, magnificent partner shrimps, nudibranchs, anthias, morays galore, schools of snapper and trevally, frequent meetings with Napoleon wrasse and barracudas, and the occasional ray or shark.
 Many dives are on vertical walls, dropping from the azure surface through cobalts, and beyond into the depths - up to 600 metres straight down in parts.
 Njao and Fundo Gaps (nowhere near Fundu Lagoon) are stunning with over a dozen dive sites, the long walls at Kishani often have viz in excess of 70 metres, and Uvinje Gap has the teeming (and sometimes challenging) Slobodan's Bunker.
-This place just keeps calling you back!
+All-in-all, Pemba is my favourite place to dive in Africa.

 Mafia island lies 30 minutes south-west of Dar-es-Salaam and has two main attractions: snorkelling with the seasonal whale sharks off the east coast of Kilidoni from December to March, and diving on the outer reefs of the west coast and a couple of passes on the edge of Chole Bay.
 Kinasi Pass has a surprising quantity of fish for a relatively barren area - snappers are plentiful, morays and schools of barracuda are common, and it is rare to not see at least one large grouper per dive here.
 Of the reefs outside the passes Dindini caves north and south are a long series of overhangs in the rock wall that drops from the reef top at six metres down to the bottom at around 30 metres.
 Visibility is nearly always over 20 metres here and often more, and the overhangs are favourite haunts of large potato groupers.
 These cuties can grow up to two metres long and 200 kilos, and often treat divers with curiosity, happily hanging around to have their picture taken and show that they are not disturbed by our presence.
 There is also good macrolife on the walls, with plenty of whip corals and resident gobies.
 The sites down by Juani are covered in soft purple and pink corals, and are excellent places to encounter turtles.